Buyer's Guide

 New homeowners typically spend £5,000-£15,000 on immediate repairs after moving in - and for larger missed issues like rewiring, new roofing, or damp remediation, costs can reach £10,000-£25,000+.
 Most of these issues were visible at the viewing.
 They just weren't on anyone's checklist.

-Use this checklist on every viewing.
+Use this property viewing checklist on every viewing.
 Take photos of anything you flag.
 Review it before making an offer.

 Before you arrive